hapax/hapax.github.io/assets/simple-physics.md

 To make our clock, we want the mass to oscillate with a period of $t_\text{period} = 1$ second.
-If you are familiar with harmonic motion, you know that a more natural quantity than period is *angular frequency*
+If you are familiar with harmonic motion, you know that a nicer quantity than period is *angular frequency*:

 $$
 \omega =